PagerDuty/security-training/docs/for_everyone_part_ii/index.md

 At the back of your mind it's very easy for that to trick you into thinking that you've already verified who they are on two separate channels, email and voice, even though you never really did verify it both times.

-The first message they send it validating your willingness to comply.
+The first message they send is validating your willingness to comply.
 They're validating that you're someone who follows instructions without really looking at things too deeply.
 If you do comply, they're more likely to hit you with a more important or sensitive question later once they've built up a rapport with you.
 It might be the next email, it might be five emails later, then they'll drop the big bomb on you and ask you to send them money and so on.

 All that time they've been building up a rapport with you and in the back of your mind it's easy to convince yourself that you're speaking to a legitimate person.
 So that's something to keep and eye out for, but it's not a 100% indicator.